 Want to treat your ADHD with dietary changes?
 Here is what you need to know, from a recent review of multiple research studies on the topic.

-Your best bet - try specially designed multi-vitamins.
+One option - try specially designed multi-vitamins.

 One of the most promising areas in using nutritional changes to improve ADHD symptoms is that of using ‘multi-ingredient, broad spectrum micronutrient supplements’ (BSM) designed specifically for mental as well as physical health.
 In other words, specially designed multi-vitamin and nutrient pills.
 One study done with adults showed effect sizes ranging from .46 - .67, which is comparable to Strattera.
 The supplement used in that study was EMPowerPlus, but other studies using other BSMs have also shown positive results.
 In order to get the benefit, you must keep taking the BSM, but the good news is in the EMPowerplus study, the 20% who continued for a year had reductions of symptoms into the non-clinical range (it might be that those people who were the ones getting the best results were also the ones who chose to continue taking the pills, so be wary of this finding.)
 In any event, it seems that breadth of ingredients is important when it comes to using supplements to help manage ADHD.